Wildhoney/Catwalk/README.md

 });
 ```

-In the example above, every single created `cat` will inherit the name **Miss Kittens** &dash; uh-oh!
+In the example above, every single created `cat` will inherit the name **Miss Kittens** &ndash; uh-oh!
 Only simple values can be updated this way, including the primary key &ndash; whereas relationships cannot.

 <h3>Updating Models</h3>